-A "serious workplace hazard" is a condition such that there is a substantial probability that death or serious physical harm could result.
-Note: If an MPID inspector is unsure if a serious hazard exists, then he/she should call the OSH Complaint Desk or ETTA's Standards Section at (919) 707-7876 for clarification.

-MPID inspectors should be expected to identify and refer to OSH the following serious hazards:
+A serious workplace hazard is a condition such that there is a substantial probability that death or serious physical harm could result.
+Hazards that MPID inspectors will be expected to identify and refer to OSHNC include the following:

 1. No emergency evacuation plans;

 2. Blocked means of egress or exits;

 3. Unmarked exits;

 4. Lack of machine guards;

 5. No control of hazardous energy during planned maintenance of equipment;

 6. Broken or missing guardrails;

 7. Falling object hazards;

 8. Lack of personal protective equipment;

 9. Release or spill of a toxic chemical;

 10. Irritation of the eyes, nose and throat due to exposure to an unknown substance;

-11. Exposure to hazardous chemicals not included in the establishment's hazard communication program;
+11. Exposure to hazardous chemicals not included in the plant's hazard communication program;

 12. Exposure to asbestos;

-13. Entering confined spaces without the protection of a confined space entry program;
+13. Entering confined space without the protection of a confined space entry program;

-14. Exposure to carbon monoxide during warehousing operations (e.g., fumes);
+14. Exposure to carbon monoxide during warehousing operations;

 15. Exposure to operations involving electrical hazards;

-16. High noise levels; and
+16. High noise levels;

 17. Biological hazards.